Ronald Bosma

 The configuration consists of three parts:

-- The frontend for incoming traffic at the top defines the IP address, specifies the protocol and port to use, and specifies the SSL certificate to use.
+1. The frontend for incoming traffic at the top defines the IP address, the protocol and port to use and the SSL certificate.

-- The backend for outbound traffic at the bottom defines where requests should be forwarded to, specifying the protocol and port to use, timeouts, etc.
+2. The backend for outbound traffic at the bottom defines where requests should be forwarded to, including the protocol and port to use, timeouts and so on.

 See Application gateway components for more information about the different components.